 - 1.2.1.
-TBC is registered as a Charitable Company Limited by Guarantee called "Thornbury Baptist Church" and was "registered "at Companies House on the 14th January 2015 with a Company Number 09388657.
+TBC is registered as a Charitable Company Limited by Guarantee called "Thornbury Baptist Church" and was "registered "at Companies House on the 14thJanuary 2015 with a Company Number 09388657.
 It was then registered on 5th February 2015 with the Charity Commission with Charity registration number of 1160363.
 As such TBC, will comply with the Safeguarding requirements of the Charity Commission. - 1.2.2.
-The purpose of TBC is enshrined in the statement "Following the way of Jesus: Loving God, one another and the world", in demonstrating of this TBC abides by a Vulnerable Person Safeguarding Policy Statement (Annex B). - 1.2.3.
+The purpose of TBC is enshrined in the statement "Following the way of Jesus: Loving God, one another, and the world," in demonstration of this TBC abides by a Safeguarding Policy Statement (Annex B). - 1.2.3.
 TBC maintains appropriate Insurance, public liability and legal protection for all activities covered by The Policy.

 1.3.
-DEFINITION OF "VULNERABLE PERSON"
+DEFINITION OF VULNERABLE PERSONS AND ADULTS AT RISK

 - 1.3.1.
-A "Child" is anyone below the age of 18 years, because of their age all Children are classed as a "Vulnerable Person". - 1.3.2.
+A "Child" is anyone aged under 18 and is, by the fact of their age, deemed to be a "Vulnerable Person" - 1.3.2.
 An "Adult" is anyone aged 18 or over (unless specific legislation states otherwise).
-Any adult who, due to disability, mental function, age, illness or traumatic circumstances, may not be able to take care or protect themselves against the risk of significant harm, abuse bullying, harassment, mistreatment or exploitation is classed as a "Vulnerable Person."
-Within the setting of a Church community otherwise capable adults may be "Vulnerable" within the setting of pastoral home visiting, pastoral counselling, prayer for guidance and healing and spiritual dependency and Biblical Church authority.
-TBC recognises that the newly accepted phrase for a "Vulnerable Adult" is "adults with care and support needs" but for the sake of clarity in reading this document and applying it to both Children and Adults the old terminology is used throughout.
+Any adult who, due to disability, mental function, age, illness, or traumatic circumstances, may not be able to take care or protect themselves against the risk of significant harm, abuse, bullying, harassment, mistreatment, or exploitation is classed as an "Adult at Risk" sometimes known as an "Adult with care and support needs" and is considered to be "Vulnerable."
+Within a Church community otherwise capable adults may be "Adults at Risk" within the setting of pastoral home visiting, pastoral counselling, prayer for guidance and healing and spiritual dependency and Biblical Church authority.

 1.4.
-DEFINITION OF "SAFEGUARDING"
+DEFINITION OF "SAFEGUARDING" AND "CHILD PROTECTION"